cyberphone/saturn/PSD2.md

 ### Business Issues
 There are already many and *quite successful* "pre-PSD2" mobile payment systems on the market.
 Unfortunately, *none of these efforts seem to have enjoyed much success outside of their original national setting*.
-A major reason why this may not change either is because they depend on third-party wallet services, creating considerable *friction* in the market.
+This may prove to be difficult changing, because these schemes (for *scalability* and *interoperability* reasons), usually depend on specific third-party wallet services, which would create *friction* in an international scenario.
+It would be similar to creating a new VISA network.

 # Saturn - Optimized for Payments
 To cope with these issues a light-weight tightly-scoped system, coined "[Saturn](https://cyberphone.github.io/doc/saturn/)" was developed which: